The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-We want to show that the given condition in the Corollary implies that $f_{x_0,\epsilon}(x) - T(f_{x_0,\epsilon})(x) \geq 0$ for all $x$.
-It is sufficient to prove that the the right hand side of the above inequality is non-negative for all $x\leq x_0$ when $\epsilon$ is small enough.
+We want to show that the given condition in \cref{cor:extcheck} implies that the inequality $f_{x_0,\epsilon}(x) - T(f_{x_0,\epsilon})(x) \geq 0$ holds for all $x\in\mathbb{R}_+$.
+It is sufficient to prove that the right-hand side of the above inequality is non-negative for all $x\leq x_0$ when $\epsilon$ is small enough.
 Equivalently, we want to show the following inequality holds

-Using the monotone convergence theorem, the result follows by changing the order of summation and the limit. \end{proof} The assumption of the corollary is not tight, i.e., there are examples where $\prob(\text{extinction}) < 1$, but the assumption of the above corollary fails.
-Two natural follow-up questions are: $1)$ Is there a general test function $f(\cdot)$ such that $\prob(\{\text{extinction}\}) < 1$ if and only if $f \geq T(f)$? $2)$ If the answer is yes, what is the closed-form of $f$?
+Using the monotone convergence theorem, the result follows by changing the order of summation and the limit. \end{proof} The assumption of the corollary is not tight, i.e., there are examples where $\prob(\{\text{extinction}\}) < 1$, but the assumption of the above corollary fails.
+Two natural follow-up questions are: $1)$ Is there a general test function $f(\cdot)$ such that $\prob(\{\text{extinction}\}) < 1$ if and only if $f \geq T(f)$? $2)$ If the answer is yes, what is the closed form of $f$?

 The idea of using test functions, as simple as it seems, combined with point process perspective turns out to be a powerful tool for analyzing the branching process.
-We revisit this idea in Section \ref{sec:PropExtRev}.
+We revisit this idea in Section~\ref{sec:PropExtRev}.